 Climbing Mount Fuji 富士山

-An abundance of tour groups makes climbing Mount Fuji an attractive proposition for the foreign tourist in Japan, and indeed foreign tourists represent a considerable proportion of those who climb the 3,776 metre high behemoth.
+An abundance of tour groups makes climbing Mount Fuji an attractive proposition for the foreign tourist in Japan, and indeed foreign tourists represent a considerable proportion of those who climb the behemoth.

 Gradually the climb becomes more difficult, particularly with hordes of fellow climbers mirroring your every step.
-With such a short official climbing season - it runs from July 1 to August 27, don't expect to be traversing the slopes in serene solitude.
+With such a short official climbing season, running from July 1 to August 27, don't expect to be traversing the slopes in serene solitude.
 Indeed 'traffic' jams are a common problem on Mount Fuji, and long lines of hikers snaking up the hill can slow your climb considerably.

-The weather on Mount Fuji can also turn in an instant, and one of the more surreal sights is surely witnessing dense rain clouds barrelling up the mountainside from the valley below.
-By the time you've ascended above the clouds, however, most thoughts of the pictureseque scenery have been abandoned in favour of a grim determination to reach the summit.
+The weather on Mount Fuji can also turn in an instant, and one of the more surreal sights must be witnessing dense rain clouds barrelling up the mountainside from the valley below.
+By the time you've ascended above the clouds, however, most thoughts of the picturesque scenery have been abandoned in favour of a grim determination to reach the summit.

-Plenty of climbers fail to reach the summit of Mount Fuji - for a first time climber it can be a particularly hard slog, and reaching the top does not necessarily guarantee spectacular views.
+Plenty of climbers fail to reach the summit of Mount Fuji.
+For a first-time climber it can be a particularly hard slog, and reaching the top does not necessarily guarantee spectacular views.
+One climbs Mount Fuji for the journey rather than the destination.
 You can be guaranteed a smack in the face from a bracing wind, however, so warm clothes are essential.

 Reaching the summit can take upwards of eight hours, yet the climb down is no picnic either.
 At least fellow climbers provide plenty of camaraderie, with cries of "Gambare" (Keep it up!) regularly ringing out over the mountainside, especially from local climbers who are proud to show off their nation's symbol to intrepid overseas visitors.

-Unless there has been recent rain in the area than the soil underfoot is loose and often crumbles, meaning that spectacular spills are common on the treacherous descent.
-However the sight of ascending climbers a mixture of pain and determination etched into their faces, is usually enough to spur those on the descent further south.
+Unless there has been recent rain in the area, then the soil underfoot is loose and often crumbles, meaning that spectacular tumbles are common on the treacherous descent.
+However the sight of ascending climbers with a mixture of pain and determination etched into their faces is usually enough to keep up the spirits of those making the descent.
 So too is the sheer desire to get off a mountain that is by now starting to feel disturbingly familiar!

 Aching bones and weary limbs are about all that will greet you once you've finished your climb, although in this correspondent's case a jolly round of altitude-induced nausea livened up proceedings for my fellow mountaineers.
 I certainly felt foolish having climbed such a challenging peak, yet therein lies the allure.